MicrosoftDocs/windows-dev-docs/hub/package-manager/package/winget-validation-troubleshooter.md

 ---
-title: Troubleshoot Windows Package Manager failures
+title: Troubleshoot submissions to the Windows Package Manager Repository
-description: Learn how to troubleshoot submission errors for Windows Package Manager by investigating pull request failure labels. ms.date: 06/13/2022 ms.topic: troubleshooting ms.localizationpriority: medium ms.custom: kr2b-contr-experiment
+description: Learn how to troubleshoot submission errors for Windows Package Manager by investigating pull request failure labels. ms.date: 06/21/2022 ms.topic: troubleshooting ms.localizationpriority: medium ms.custom: kr2b-contr-experiment
 ---

-# Troubleshoot Windows Package Manager failures
+# Troubleshoot submissions to the Windows Package Manager Repository

-This article shows you how to get more information about failed Windows Package Manager manifest validation in a pipeline.
-Pull request processing [displays labels](winget-validation.md#pull-request-labels) to communicate validation progress.
-If validation fails, you can investigate the labels to understand the failure better.
+This article shows you how to investigate failures during processing of your pull requests.
+The Windows Package Manager validation pipeline [displays labels](winget-validation.md#pull-request-labels) to communicate validation progress.
+If validation fails, you can use the label to investigate the reason for the failure.

-To investigate validation pull request failures, take the following steps:
+To investigate pull request failures, take the following steps:

 1. A pull request failure appears at the bottom of the web page with the string **Some checks were not successful**.
 Select the **Details** link next to a failed validation to go to the Azure Pipelines page.